hongyuanjia/rdyncall/cran-comments.md

-## Resubmission
+## Submission

-This maintenance release addresses the CRAN Debian check failure reported for `rdyncall` 0.10.0, where package code run during checks attempted to write compiled fixture object files into the read-only installed package library.
+This maintenance release addresses the BDR `valgrind` additional issue reported for `rdyncall` 0.10.1.

-The compiled tinytest fixtures now copy their C sources to the R session temporary directory before invoking `R CMD SHLIB`, so generated object and shared-library files are written only under `tempdir()`.
+Explicit `dynunload()` calls could previously be followed by an `auto.unload` finalizer attempting to unload the same dynamic library handle again. `C_dynunload()` now clears the external pointer after a successful `dlFreeLibrary()` call and treats already-cleared `rdyncall` library handles as no-ops.

-The GitHub Actions `R-CMD-check` matrix was also adjusted so old R jobs install only hard dependencies. `Rtinycc` remains an optional `Suggests` dependency and is not required for the CRAN check fix.
+A manual `R-hub` check on the `valgrind` platform passed for this release.

 ## R CMD check results